Quick Summary:

-Choosing between the old and new tax regime is one of the most important decisions youтАЩll make while planning your income tax.
-The two systems differ not just in tax rates but also in how they treat deductions, exemptions, and income types.
+Choosing between the old and new tax regime is one of the most important decisions you’ll make while planning your income tax.
+The two systems differ in tax rates and how they treat deductions, exemptions, and income types.
 While the old regime rewards disciplined saving through tax benefits, the new regime offers lower rates with fewer conditions.

-In this blog, weтАЩll explain the key differences between the old and new tax regime, compare tax slabs, analyse which regime may suit different income levels, and guide you on how to choose the right one for your financial situation.
+In this blog, we’ll explain the key differences between the old and new tax regimes, compare tax slabs, analyse which regime may suit different income levels, and guide you on choosing the right one for your financial situation.
 Read along!

 Introduction to Tax Regimes in India